 At the eastern end of the trail at Yaverland (PO36 8QB) is the Dinosaur Isle Museum (PO36 8QA).
-Dinosaur Isle is Britain's first purpose built dinosaur museum and visitor attraction; based in Sandown on the Isle of Wight and in early 2014 featured in the news as it is now the home of a newly discovered ancient crocodile.
+Dinosaur Isle is Britain's first purpose built dinosaur museum and visitor attraction; based in Sandown on the Isle of Wight and regularly features in the news due to the latest finds on the Island.

 Of course Blackgang Chine is a day out in itself and there is plenty to see there, not just the dinosaurs.